-Carter Dalgety, son of Cran and Chrissie, is following in the family footsteps, working when he can at the stables.
+Carter Dalgety, son of Cran and Chrissie, is following in the family footsteps, having his first workout drives at Rangiora on December 4, 2019.

 A busy young man with studies, and strong interests in racing, rugby and boxing, Carter added racing journalism to his C.V.

 He was offered to provide a weekly column by long-time Auckland bloodstock agent and internet magnate, John Curtin, highlighting the many NZ-bred harness winners in North America for the Harnesslink website.